 In January 2020, an outbreak of a novel coronavirus (COVID-19) surfaced in Wuhan, China.
 As a result of the outbreak, the Chinese government required businesses to close and restricted certain travel within the country.
 In cooperation with the government authorities, our operations in China closed for approximately four weeks before resuming production before the end of the first quarter.
 In March 2020, COVID-19 was declared a global pandemic and we saw pressure in our other end markets worldwide.
-Through the date of this filing, our global manufacturing operations of essential water heating and water treatment products continue without material disruption to our operations.
+To date, our global manufacturing operations of essential water heating and water treatment products continue without material disruption to our operations.
 As a result of the COVID-19 pandemic and in support of continuing our manufacturing efforts, we have undertaken numerous and meaningful steps to protect our employees, suppliers, and customers.
 These important steps, which in certain cases reduce efficiency, include continuous communication and training to our employees on living and working safely in a COVID-19 environment, plant accommodations and reconfigurations to maintain social distancing, masks for all employees, implementation of sanitizing stations, temperature taking and regular, proactive deep cleaning and sanitization of our facilities, among others.
 As we receive guidance from governmental authorities, we adjust our safety measures to meet or exceed those guidelines.
 The majority of our customers in the U.S. are also deemed essential under Cybersecurity and Infrastructure Security Agency (CISA) guidance and are operating their businesses under varying state and local governmental guidance.

-Our global supply chain management team continues to monitor and manage our ability to operate effectively as COVID-19 cases in the U.S. and elsewhere periodically surge.
-To date, we have not seen any meaningful disruptions to our supply chain.
+Our global supply chain management team continues to monitor and manage our ability to operate effectively as COVID-19 cases in the U.S. and elsewhere surge.
+To date, we have not seen any material disruptions to our supply chain.
 Ongoing communications with our suppliers to identify and mitigate risk of potential disruptions and to manage inventory levels continue.
+Our U.S. water heater manufacturing lead times, which were extended in the second and third quarters due to self-quarantine absenteeism mandated by our COVID-19 prevention measures, continue to improve into the fourth quarter of 2020.
+Adding manufacturing shifts, hiring temporary workers and shifting some production have contributed to lead-time improvement.

 While we believe our balance sheet and capital position are strong, proactive management of discretionary spending and cost structure will continue.
-In addition, the members of our Board of Directors have voluntarily reduced the cash component of their board compensation by 25 percent and our chairman and chief executive officer (CEO) has voluntarily reduced his base salary by 25 percent.
-Our CEO's staff, which includes our other named executive officers, have also volunteered a 15 percent reduction in base salary.
-We also continue to focus on aligning our cost structure in China through headcount reductions, store closures, cuts in advertising and other cost saving measures, as well as in North America through headcount reductions.
+On May 1, 2020, the members of our Board of Directors voluntarily reduced the cash component of their board compensation by 25 percent and our chairman and chief executive officer (CEO) voluntarily reduced his base salary by 25 percent.
+Our CEO's staff, which includes our other named executive officers, also volunteered a 15 percent reduction in base salary.
+Full compensation of our Board of Directors, our CEO and our CEO's staff was reinstated on October 1, 2020.